top of page

 That was the beginning.

 From there, I began researching the breath.
 I found Wim Hof, read his book, and experimented with his techniques, but it didn’t fully resonate with me.
-I kept searching — and one day, I stumbled across a guided journey on YouTube from Breathless Expeditions.
+I kept searching and one day, I stumbled across a guided journey on YouTube from Breathless Expeditions.
 I pressed play on a 30-minute session, not knowing it would change everything.

 That first session cracked something open.
 I had a profound emotional release, as old memories, suppressed emotions, and parts of myself I hadn’t accessed in years came to the surface.
-I cried, I shook, I breathed — and I felt more alive than I had in decades.
+I cried, I shook, I breathed and I felt more alive than I had in decades.

 But more than anything, I was coming home to myself.

 Now, when I breathe, I’m not just inhaling and exhaling.
 I’m listening.
 I’m releasing.
 I’m receiving.
-Through this journey, I’ve opened a deep channel to my own intuition — a sense of knowing that goes beyond thought.
-I’ve started feeling truly connected — to my body, my emotions, my loved ones, and my life.
+Through this journey, I’ve opened a deep channel to my own intuition and a sense of knowing that goes beyond thought.
+I’ve started feeling truly connected to my body, my emotions, my loved ones, and my life.

-I’ve learned that breath is more than just a tool — it’s a bridge.
+I’ve learned that breath is more than just a tool.
+It’s a bridge.

 A bridge back to self.